RyzenMu/Ultimate-React-Course/keywords.md

       hooks cannot be used inside a function/if statement

       Do Not set state manually

       React is all about immutability
       it is a bad practice to mutate state , even it works, in some cases like in big projects this may fail.
+      In react, a view is updated by re-rendering a component state only deleted when the component is destroyed also known as un-mounting. there can be many useStates in the component/app